surrajj20/node-v1-chat-app/README.md

 # Chat App

 1. Simple Chat App where you can join any room and chat with all the people present there.
-2. Also you can send your current Location to the chat room and all people heve access to it.
+2. Also you can send your current Location to the chat room and all people have access to it.

 **Click here and start chatting**<br>
 - [Go To The App](https://shah20-node-v1-chat-app.herokuapp.com/)